jascoproducts/firmware/README.md

 These firmware files have been tested and validated by the Jasco Connected Home team, and as testing occurs additional files will be released over time.

-If your item is not currently on this list, please open an [Issue](https://github.com/jascoproducts/firmware/issues/new) to request the files.
+If your item is not currently on this list, you can open an [Issue](https://github.com/jascoproducts/firmware/issues/new) and we will move it up on our priortiy list to release.

-Wifi products currently require the use of our app to update the firmware.
-If you have an Enbrighten, Jasco Pro, MyTouchSmart, or other Jasco branded device, please use the appropriate app to deploy the latest firmware to your device.
+Wi-Fi products currently require the use of our app to update the firmware.
+If you have an Enbrighten, JascoPro, or other Jasco branded device, please use the appropriate app to deploy the latest firmware to your device.

 Zigbee Firmware coming soon.